hande-qmc/hande/documentation/users_guide/hubbard.rst

     and output of information on the current state of the walker populations, in particular the instantaneous energy estimators.

+    If *nreports* is set to be a negative number, then the FCIQMC algorithm will effectively loop indefinitely (strictly speaking: *nreports* is set to the largest possible number that can be held in the standard integer type).
+    In such cases calculations should be cleanly exited using the :ref:`FCIQMC.COMM <FCIQMC.COMM>` functionality.

     The total number of Monte Carlo cycles performed in an FCIQMC calculation is *nreports* x *mc_cycles*.
 **seed** *seed*